How to Start Eating a Plant-Based Diet

 The number of people adopting a plant-based diet has exploded over the past few years, for reasons like its benefits for health, the environment, and animal welfare.1,2,3 Even if people aren’t necessarily labeling themselves as vegan, vegetarian, or even plant-based, the opportunities to choose plant-based items are seemingly endless.
-If you’re considering adopting a plant-based diet, here are some tips for getting started.
+Here are some tips for a plant-based diet to help you get started.

 Determine your reasons for wanting to make this change.